Roboy/ParlAI/projects/roboy/README.md

 ## ParlAI Support
 ParlAI is currently maintained by Emily Dinan, Alexander H. Miller, Kurt Shuster, Jack Urbanek and Jason Weston, a very helpful team.
 If you have any questions, bug reports or feature requests, post on their [Github Issues page](https://github.com/facebookresearch/ParlAI/issues) and issues will usually be resolved within hours (NY time!).

+## Lessons Learned
+- there are preinstalled packages abailable for the GCloud setup which makes it way smoother
+- ParlAI is kind of a centralized framework, so functions in /core/ for instance work with all the available datasets and architectures.
+This entails that changes in totally different parts of the code by one of the contributors can prevent an implementation which used to work just fine for you from running.
+So think and thoroughly test before you merge!
+- Most things seem to be very straight forward